 In Singapore, you can exchange your points for a $3 donation to support WWF's wildlife protection efforts.
-This includes shutting down illegal wildlife trade and supporting elephant conservation projects in Asia.
+This includes shutting down illegal wildlife trade and supporting tiger conservation projects in Asia.

 WWF works closely with rangers to protect endangered wildlife and their habitats.

 Help support this project by going into your Grab Rewards app now and exchange your 1,100 points for SGD3 donation for wildlife. details below;

 If you're interested in exploring a similar partnership with WWF, contact:

 Senior Manager, Corporate Partnerships